-I enjoy and give full credit to online poker: it is an excellent training-ground—the place to learn the game and begin to understand betting patterns, where you can use tools like PokerEdge, Sharkscope, and Hold’em Manager, not to mention a handy little sheet of paper with hand rankings and percentages you can post next to your monitor.
+I enjoy and give full credit to online poker: it is an excellent training-ground—the place to learn the game and begin to understand betting patterns and strategies, where you can use tools like PokerEdge, Sharkscope, and Hold’em Manager, not to mention a handy little sheet of paper with hand rankings and percentages you can post next to your monitor.

 This is business, strictly business, and how you present yourself in a live game will have a long-term effect that a quiet, no-internet-chatting, hiding-in-the-background, player cannot escape in a live game.
 The hoodie, the baseball cap, the sunglasses, and the rubber chicken … sooner or later it all comes out it the wash.

 It is critical to remember you are being watched by everyone at the table including the dealer.
 You are being watched and scoped out by a staff person or a “shoeshiner” who gets a “balato”—Tagalog for good luck or goodwill money given away by a winning gambler—for calling his buddy when a live one (that’s you) arrives to play.

 Your ability to control yourself, whether you annoy the table or show you are a solid player, is key—because you are being watched.

 How you present your image to your opponents is your concrete, finite and literal personality and presentation.
 This ain’t no party; this ain’t foolin’ around.
 This is live poker and you can choose to be civil, well-mannered, well-bred, and make friends, or you can choose to end up on somebody’s poker dog-house profile list.

 Losing your cool online is a lot easier with no one in the room to see your instant reaction to a losing hand or a drawing hand that made it on the river.
 And as long as you do not type your steam in chat, no one knows you’re steaming.